USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 Exception Handling:
 - ConnectionError, HTTPError, etc - print a helpful error message and exit.

-### 4.3.
+### 3.3.
 API Fetcher

 This function will handle the loop for pulling the URLs from the Confluence API.
+It will use the `type=page` query param to only pull content that are the 'page' type.

 Function Definition: `fetch_all_public_pages(url)`